Cronos Airlines

 Cronos Airlines is a regional airline headquartered in Malabo, Equatorial Guinea.
 Cronos Airlines is a passenger and cargo carrier based at Malabo International Airport in Equatorial Guinea.
 It operates a service in Equatorial Guinea, Cameroon, Benin and Nigeria.
+It is banned from flying in the EU.

 History

 Cronos Air was founded in 2007 by its CEO, Andreas Kaïafas.
 It started operations in 2008, Cronos was created in 2008, with a small 19-seater and a license to operate for six months.
 It was a provisional license.
 They came back with a 30-seater at the end of 2009 and by July 2010 they had a 92-seater, the BA-146, which was operating in Germany before with Eurowings.
 They later acquired a second 98-seater and a 'certificado de transporte aéreo' (air transport certificate).

 Destinations

 Cronos Airlines operates the following services (As of 19 February 2016):